Galentine’s Day Tea at Lavendou

 We went to Lavendou for French high tea.
 Now Lavendou is located in a shopping plaza that includes a Condom Sense, but don’t let that deter you.
 This French Bistro is unassuming from the outside, but once you step inside, you are transported to Provence.
 You will find exposed brick walls, and tables draped in Pierre Deux table cloths of royal blue, sunflower yellow, and red gingham.
 It is very shabby chic.
 We were greeted and seated by a gentleman with a thick French accent, who we later learned is the owner and manager, Pascal.
 It could all be in my head, but somehow Pascal’s accent lent a greater authenticity to the experience.
 Although the restaurant was busy with a number of patrons enjoying high tea, a bridal, and a baby shower, the staff was very attentive.

-We were presented with a three tiered tower of yummy goodness.
+We were presented with a three-tiered tower of yummy goodness.
 The first tier had freshly prepared finger sandwiches filled with cucumber salad, chicken salad, and a cream cheese sandwich made with a nutty tea bread.
-The second tier had scones accompanied by raspberry preserve, whipped butter, and clotted cream.
+The second tier had scones accompanied by raspberry preserves, whipped butter, and clotted cream.
 The final tier had an assortment of freshly prepared fruit tarts and tea pastries.